yunhuige/Cyclic_peptides/bound_state/README.md

 ### Prospective plans/notes:
 • You may also have to change the residue numbers?
-• Make sure you have the correct ordering of the paper and sequences in the txt file
-• I need to talk to Vince to make sure that I can proceed with the protocol that Yunhui and I have discussed.
+• Make sure you have the correct ordering of the paper and sequences in the txt file `[x]` Talk to Vince to make sure that I can proceed with the protocol that Yunhui and I have discussed.

 # Thu May 16 15:28:14 EDT 2019